1) I am new to your website, where should I start?

-Well, first of all – I must recommend my new book of course!
+Well, first of all, I must recommend my first book of course!
 It’s part cookbook and part guidebook.
 The book that originally inspired us to switch to “real food” is In Defense of Food by Michael Pollan.
 Two other books I highly recommend are Food Rules also by Michael Pollan and Food Matters by Mark Bittman.
 I also highly recommend watching the documentary Food, Inc.

 No fear…because you are not alone!
 Here are a few posts on this very topic: